th2-net/th2-infra-operator/README.md

 ### 4.7.0
 + Improved clean rubbish from RabbitMQ on start to delete only redundant resources.
-  `cleanUpOnStart` is enabled by default
+  The `cleanUpOnStart` option has been removed, the clean rubbish function is enabled.
 + Migrated to th2 plugin `0.1.1`

 + Updated: